seemantobarman/firebase-redux-login-oldway/README.md

-### Login/Signin with google using modern redux approach.
+### Login/Signin with google using traditional/old redux approach.